-If you have one or more missing teeth either a dental bridge or partial denture could be an option.
+If you have two or more missing teeth, either a dental bridge or partial denture could be an option.
 Both have advantages and disadvantages.
-For instance, the partial denture bridge doesn’t cost as much and is removable.
-On the other hand, the bridge costs more, but is usually the more desirable option as its fixed in place.
+For instance, a partial denture costs less, but it’s removable.
+On the other hand, a bridge costs more, but it’s fixed in place.

-Typically, our patients don’t complain about much pain during the procedure.
-After the procedure there tends to be some sensitivity at the beginning, but it tends to ware off quickly.
-Rather than describing it as pain, it’s better described as uncomfortable.
-If you are anxious about this procedure, we offer sedation dentistry to help you be more comfortable.
+Our patients typically don’t complain about much pain during this procedure.
+There tends to be some sensitivity afterward, but it usually wears off quickly.
+If you’re anxious about this procedure, we offer sedation dentistry to help make you more comfortable.

-Traditional bridges and cantilever bridges can be created and placed in one day thanks to our CEREC machine.
+Traditional bridges and cantilever bridges can be created and placed in one day with our CEREC machine.

-As with all teeth and dental devices, good oral care is very important.
+As with all teeth and dental devices, good oral care is important.
 Food particles could get stuck in small gaps and under the bridge itself.
 For this reason, we suggest using a water pick every day.
-Bridge flossers are a good option as well.
-And of course, it’s also important to see us dentist for dental checkups and exams.
+Bridge flossers are also a good option.
+Of course, it’s also important to see us for dental checkups and exams.

-How long a bridge lasts primarily comes down to two factors.
-The first factor has to do with the dentist’s skill level.
-If a dentist is highly skilled with designing and creating bridges, it will naturally last longer.
-The second factor is entirely controlled by the patient and it comes down to you taking good care of your dental bridge.
+How long one lasts primarily comes down to two factors: The first has to do with the dentist’s skill level.
+Your bridge will last longer if your dentist is highly skilled in designing and creating them.
+The second factor comes down to the patient’s ability to take good care of their bridge.

-We often say that you can expect your bridge to last at least 10 years.
-However, it’s not uncommon for them to last several decades.
+We often say that, with proper care, you can expect your bridge to last at least ten years, but it’s not uncommon for them to last several decades

 Are Dental Bridges Covered by Insurance?

-Yes, dental bridges are often covered by insurance.
-It’s common for dental insurance to pay 50% of the cost.
-If you don’t have dental insurance, we have affordable insurance options that we can suggest.
+Yes, and it’s common for dental insurance to pay 50% of the cost.
+If you don’t have dental insurance, we can suggest affordable insurance options for you.

-“When it comes to missing or damaged teeth there are several possible solutions from implants and crowns to brides.
+“When it comes to missing or damaged teeth, there are several viable solutions from implants and crowns to bridges.
 Although bridges aren’t always the best option for all patients, I still love them.
-And it’s not uncommon for our patients to select a bridge over an implant.
+And it’s not uncommon for our patients to choose them over implants.

-Bridges are great devices and they look and function extremely well.
-With recent advances in materials such as zirconia, bridges are even better than they used to be.
-For instance, with zirconia we’re now able to increase the length of the restoration which allows us to offer a bridge in more scenarios.”
+Bridges are great devices that look and function extremely well.
+With recent advances in materials, such as zirconia, bridges are even more efficient than they used to be because these materials enable us to increase the lifespan of the restoration.”

 Why Get a Bridge at Longmont Dental Loft?

-At Longmont Dental Loft you can be sure that you’re getting a dental bridge with a perfect fit that’s made to last.
-And with our state of the art technology you will have a convenient experience such as being able to get a digital scan (as opposed to using gummy impression material) and you can also have less dental appointments due to us being able to create same day bridges.
-If you need a dental bridge you can be sure that Dr. Hedrick and the rest of our team at Longmont Dental Loft will take good care of you.
+At Longmont Dental Loft, you can be sure you’re getting a dental bridge with a perfect fit that’s made to last.
+And our state-of-the-art technology provides convenience, such as digital scans instead of gummy impression material and fewer dental appointments because of same-day service.
+If you need a dental bridge, you can be sure that Dr. Hedrick and the rest of our team will take good care of you.